 Bion Environmental Technologies, Inc., has developed innovative waste management solutions for the livestock industry since 1989.
 Our patented third-generation technology platform largely eliminates the environmental impacts of large-scale livestock production, while recycling resources in the waste stream into high-value commercial products.
-Bion has simultaneously advanced public policy initiatives that are supported by national livestock interests, which will help the industry offset the costs of adopting waste treatment technology, providing meaningful clean air and clean water improvements, as well as dramatic savings to taxpayers.
+Bion has simultaneously advanced public policy initiatives that are supported by national livestock interests, which will help the animal protein industry offset the costs of adopting waste treatment technology, providing meaningful clean air and clean water improvements, as well as dramatic savings to taxpayers.

 Our current clean water strategy is clearly failing.
 For centuries we have used raw, untreated manure for fertilizer.
 Today, about half of the crops grown in the U.S. are fertilized this way.
-This practice cannot continue at current levels, as evidenced by increasing algae blooms, toxic algae, dead zones, and contaminated groundwater.
-While the livestock industry is the largest contributor to these problems, it is also their low-cost solution.
+This practice cannot continue at current levels, as evidenced by increasing algae blooms that are increasingly toxic, dead zones, and contaminated groundwater.
+While the livestock industry is one of the largest contributors to these problems, it is also their low-cost solution.
 Many producers have recognized this opportunity to provide clean water solutions.
 Large-scale facilities, where concentration and scale enable cost-effective cleanup, offer the best opportunities to start.
 It is no longer a question of if it gets cleaned up, it is a question of how it gets paid for.